Use a cold frame for your winter indoor gardening.

 After you build your structure, cover the floor of the cold frame with 3 to 4 inches of sand.
 This will help with drainage, which can become a problem especially if you live in a wet winter climate.
 Place your vegetable pots directly on the sand.

-If you want to start vegetable plants directly in the cold frame spread a 3 inch layer of potting mix and plant your seeds directly in the mix.
+3. Soil Preparation: Before placing the cold frame, prepare the soil as you would for any garden bed.
+Add compost or organic matter to ensure the soil is rich in nutrients.
+For a quick start when planting vegetable directly in the cold frame spread a 3 inch layer of potting mix and plant your seeds directly in the mix.

 The best Vegetables for winter indoor gardening: